Project Management Basics

 Your attitude towards the person you need to fire will shape your next steps.

 I do hope that you will act professionally and ethically.
-You will detach yourself from emotional aspects and will weight in all pros and cons.
+You will detach yourself from emotional aspects and will weigh in all pros and cons.
 And you will do that in regards to the benefits for the project as well as the team.

 Why does it matter?